SciML/ModelingToolkit.jl/docs/src/basics/MTKModel_Connector.md

 #### `@components` begin block

   - Declare the subcomponents within `@components` begin block.
+  - Array of components can be declared with a for loop or a list comprehension.
   - The arguments in these subcomponents are promoted as keyword arguments as `subcomponent_name__argname` with `nothing` as default value.
   - Whenever components are created with `@named` macro, these can be accessed with `.` operator as `subcomponent_name.argname`
   - In the above example, as `k` of `model_a` isn't listed while defining the sub-component in `ModelC`, its default value can't be modified by users.
 While `k_array` can be set as: